 Calligraphy is one of those things that transforms whatever it graces into art.
 Whether it’s a simple name on a pretty piece of paper or a flourishing block of text painted on a sign, calligraphy is a beautiful way to elevate and add elegance to your wedding details.
 From invitations to vows to cake toppers, there are a number of ways to include calligraphic design into your big day, and you can hire a professional calligrapher or go the DIY route if you’ve had practice.

-here are 10 ways you can include calligraphy in your wedding day.
+If you’re interested in this opulent artform, here are 10 ways you can include calligraphy in your wedding day.

 If you’re writing and reading your own vows, why not have them beautifully written on a textured piece of paper that you can then frame or place in your wedding album?

-might even consider having special pages within your book of calligraphed poems
+Your guest book is another perfect place to display calligraphy details, from the front cover to the inside pages.
+You might even consider having special pages within your book of calligraphed poems or love quotes.

 Get your message across in a most artistic way by placing calligraphy signs throughout your wedding.
 Think wedding welcome signs made out of wood, glass, or chalkboard; a sign with guest book instructions; a small sign for each piece of dessert; signs draped from the back of the sweetheart chairs, or a sign letting people know that you’re having an unplugged wedding.